-To measure its efforts, Dorsal uses a metric known as MER: marketing earned revenue.
+To measure its efforts, Dorsal uses a metric known as MER: marketing efficiency rating.
 In short, total sales divided by total advertising.
 “I’m so glad we took that route,” explains Ross.

 “Last December was our biggest month ever.
 We crossed $100k for the first time.
 The biggest until March of 2020.
 We’ll end this month with an all-time high of $170k.”